 All hands on deck

-As you being to remove the topsoil and expose the rhizome network, you can really start to see what you’re up against.
+As you begin to remove the topsoil and expose the rhizome network, you can really start to see what you’re up against.
 At this point, you need to employ whatever resources are at your disposal, from brute strength to power tools.
 I find a combination of pickax and reciprocating saw to be the most effective.
 Loosen some dirt, cut out some rhizome sections, and repeat as necessary.
 Once in a while, you need to dig some dirt out with a shovel.

 It’s hard to say how far down you will need to dig.
 Bamboo roots generally don’t grow very deep.
 Running bamboo rhizomes grow horizontally.
 But over time, and as they encounter obstacles, they will gradually make their way downward.
 They could get about 2 or 3 feet deep.
 But when every inch is a struggle, 3 feet may feel like an eternity.